 Dog bone chews improve dental health.
 Experts have been saying, and studies have confirmed, that chew bones maintain healthy gums, remove tartar buildup and scrape the plaque away in dogs.

 Dog chew bones stimulate the dog.
-Not only do doggy bone chews entertain your puppy, but they actually provide the benefits of mental stimulation, which is very important for the dog's brain.
+Not only do doggy bone chews entertain your puppy, but they provide the benefits of mental stimulation, which is very important for the dog's brain.

 Hard dog bone chews are just one of the most popular types that pet owners choose.

 As an owner, it's best that you familiarize yourself with how all types of chews for dogs work and which ones are safe for them.

-What are the Best Bones for Dogs to Chew?
+The Best Bones for Dogs to Chew

 by Blue Buffalo